uva-bi-sdad/DSPG-Manual/docs/src/Infrastructure/Rivanna/Config.md

 !!! tip

-    When working with Git in your personal system, we recommend using the [Git Kraken](https://www.gitkraken.com/) (a GUI client).
+    When working with Git on your personal system, we recommend using the [Git Kraken](https://www.gitkraken.com/) (a GUI client).
 Students and educators can get a premium license for free!
 It also offers a GUI easy way to generate SSH/GPG keys and add them to GitHub.

 ### Adding the key to GitHub